salemhilal/atom-jsfmt/README.md

 Automatically run `jsfmt` every time you save a javascript source file.

 It effectively runs `jsfmt -fw [your file].js` on save.
+If an error occurs, it is displayed at the bottom of the editor.

 Usage
 -----